MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-A-Office-Secretary-Department-Housing-Urban-Development/part-5-General-HUD-Program-Requirements-Waivers/subpart-F-Section-8-Public-Housing-Other-HUD-Assisted-Housing-Serving-Persons-Disabilities-Family-Income-Family-Payment-Occupancy-Requirements-Section-8-ProjectBased-Assistance/subjectgroup-ECFR21e2ec7ca564228-Section-8-ProjectBased-Assistance-Occupancy-Requirements/section-5.659.md

 (2) The use or disclosure of information obtained from a family or from another source pursuant to this release and consent shall be limited to purposes directly connected with administration of the Section 8 program.

-(d) *Owner responsibility for verification.* The owner must obtain and document in the family file third party verification of the following factors, or must document in the file why third party verification was not available:
+(d) *Owner responsibility for verification.* Except as allowed under paragraph (e), the owner must obtain and document in the family file third party verification of the following factors, or must document in the file why third party verification was not available:

 (1) Reported family annual income;